 But such commitments are only the floor.
 Countries are expected to go further, not only by making deeper commitments but also by agreeing to new restrictions and obligations that go well beyond the GATS.
-Michael Punke, U.S. Ambassador to the WTO, has called for a "highest common denominator" approach, suggesting that commitments for all TISA parties should be brought up to the highest degree of commitment of any other party.32 against banks, Geneva.
-Photo: PSI
+Michael Punke, U.S. Ambassador to the WTO, has called for a "highest common denominator"

-... under the TISA, like the GATS, national treatment would apply to subsidies, meaning that any financial support for public services would have to be explicitly exempted, or be made equally available to private, for-profit services suppliers.
+...under the TISA, like the GATS, national treatment would apply to subsidies, meaning that any financial support for public services would have to be explicitly exempted, or be made equally available to private, for-profit services suppliers.